-PNTG-2002 Oil Painting
+PNTG-2002 Oil Painting 3 credits Studio

 This course introduces technical and aesthetic issues in painting, emphasizing oil painting.
 The course will address various modes of representation and pictorial organization.
 Assignments in oil paint will explore such subject matter as self-portraiture, the figure, still life and landscape.